 With support from experts, participants will have structured time and activities to focus on implementing basic digital technology to enhance instructional activities and content.
 Participants will also benefit from collegial conversations and brainstorming with faculty colleagues.
 Participants are encouraged to work together and collaborate during the course; however, each person must submit a separate application.

 Upon completion* participants will earn an official endorsement that they have the appropriate digital skills to achieve their goals for using technology to create and deliver instructional content.
-Successful graduates will earn 5-Credits and complete the deliverable for Level 2 of the Level Up! certificate program.
+Successful graduates will complete the course requirement for Level 2 (Technology) of the Level Up!
+Certificate Program.

 *Course completion requirements: attendance at least 80% (5/6 class sessions must be attended) of scheduled class meetings, submission and instructor approval of a completed digital portfolio, and at least a 70% average final grade in the course.